ramblingsofadev/docs/configuration.md

 <h3 id="component-console-commands">Console Commands</h3>

-You can register [console commands](console.md#creating-commands), and enable command attributes from your modules.
+You can manually register [console commands](console.md#creating-commands), and enable command attributes from your modules.

 ```php
 use Aphiria\Application\Builders\IApplicationBuilder;